Kobe Bryant: Family

-Bryant was the youngest of three children.
-He grew up with two older sisters, Sharia and Shaya, and had close relationships with them his entire life.

-In November 1999, 21-year-old Bryant met 17-year-old Vanessa Laine while she was working as a background dancer on the Tha Eastsidaz music video "G'd Up."
-Bryant was in the building and working on his debut album.
-They began dating and became engaged six months later in May 2000, while Laine was still a senior at Marina High School in Huntington Beach, California.
-To avoid media scrutiny, she finished high school through independent study.
-According to Vanessa's cousin Laila Laine, there was no prenuptial agreement.
-Laila said Bryant "loved her too much for one."
-They got married on April 18, 2001, at St. Edward the Confessor Catholic Church in Dana Point, California.
-The wedding was not attended by Bryant's parents, his two sisters, his longtime advisor and agent Arn Tellem, or his Laker teammates.
-Bryant's parents were opposed to the marriage for a number of reasons—including, reportedly, his marrying so young, especially to a woman who was not African-American.
-This disagreement resulted in an estrangement period of over two years, which ended when the couple's first daughter was born.

-The Bryants' first daughter, Natalia, was born in January 2003.
+In November 1999, 21-year-old Bryant met 17-year-old Vanessa Laine while she was working as a background dancer on the Tha Eastsidaz music video "G'd Up".
+He was working on his debut album.
+They began dating and became engaged six months later in May 2000.
+They married on April 18, 2001, at St. Edward the Confessor Catholic Church in Dana Point, California.
+The wedding was not attended by Bryant's parents, his two sisters, his longtime advisor and agent Arn Tellem, or his Lakers teammates.
+His parents were opposed to the marriage, reportedly, because he was so young, and she was not African-American.
+The couple's first daughter was born in January 2003.

 Due to an ectopic pregnancy, Vanessa suffered a miscarriage in the spring of 2005.
 Their second daughter, Gianna Maria-Onore (also referred to as "Gigi"), was born in May 2006.
-On December 16, 2011, Vanessa Bryant filed for divorce, citing irreconcilable differences, and the couple requested joint custody of their daughters.
-On January 11, 2013, Bryant and his wife announced via social media that they had called off their divorce.
+On December 16, 2011, Vanessa Bryant filed for divorce, citing irreconcilable differences.
+The couple requested joint custody of their daughters.
+On January 11, 2013, Bryant and his wife announced that they had called off their divorce.
 In early December 2016, Vanessa gave birth to their third daughter, and in January 2019, the Bryants announced they were expecting a fourth daughter, who was born in June 2019.

-Bryant was a practicing Catholic.
-He said his faith and a priest helped him through difficult times, such as the period following his accusation of rape.
-A Catholic cantor said that she was inspired by Bryant's faith, and the respect that he showed her.
-Bryant and his family were regular attendees at Our Lady Queen of Angels Catholic Church in Newport Beach.
-He and his daughter, Gianna, received the Eucharist together just hours before they died.

-Bryant was multilingual.
-He was fluent in English, Italian, and Spanish.
-Inspired by the codename for Uma Thurman's character in the Kill Bill films, Bryant assigned himself the nickname of "Black Mamba", citing a desire for his basketball skills to mimic the eponymous snake's ability to "strike with 99% accuracy at maximum speed, in rapid succession."
-During the 2012–13 season, Bryant began referring to himself as "vino" to describe how his play had been aging like a fine wine.